getaroom/chef-couchbase/README.md

 ### Actions

-* :update - Update the configuration of the node
+* :modify - Modify the configuration of the node

 ### Attribute Parameters